 The CIC model is aimed at people who wish to carry out some activity that will directly or indirectly benefit the community.
 The model is not as restrictive or as heavily regulated as a charity.

-Being a form of limited liability company, CICs have a number of familiar features.
-The members' liability can be limited by shares or by guarantee and management of the business is the responsibility of the board of directors, who may or may not be the same people as the members.
+A form of limited liability company, many features of a CIC will be familiar.
+The members’ liability can be limited by shares or by guarantee.
+Management of the business is the responsibility of the board of directors, who may or may not be the same people as the members.

 The majority of CICs formed since 2005 are limited by guarantee, the traditional model for companies with philanthropic aims.
 But over the last couple of years we have seen an increasing trend towards CICs limited by shares.
 This suggests that people are becoming more comfortable with the concept of combining community benefit with a modest return for investors.